Quantum entanglement and Bell inequality violation at colliders: The toolbox

 \subsection{Reconstructing density matrices from events}

 The preceding Section described how to calculate the probability of the directions of the emitted decay products based on the spin density matrix of the parent particle.
-The role of the experimentalist is to invert this process, and to determine the spin density matrix from the observable angular distributions.
-This inverse problem is possible provided that (i) the decays depend sufficiently on $\rho$ that the process is invertible in principle and (ii) that the daughter particle distribution functions (PDFs) can be determined in the rest-frame of the parent particles.
+The experimental analysis must instead provide the spin density matrix from the observable angular distributions.
+This inverse problem is possible provided that (i) the decays depend sufficiently on $\rho$ that the process is invertible in principle and (ii) that the daughter particle angular distributions can be determined in the rest-frame of the parent particles.

 The simplest case of the two-body decay of a scalar state is uninteresting in this regard; the spin density matrix is the one-dimensional identity $\mathbb{1}_1$, and the angular distributions are isotropic.